-Figure 25 shows completeness as a function of magnitude for these injected objects in the ECDFS field.
+Figure 24 shows completeness as a function of magnitude for these injected objects in the ECDFS field.
 These completeness estimates are comparable to results from matching external catalogs.
-Matching to the Hubble Legacy Field catalog (G. Illingworth et al. 2016; K. E. Whitaker et al. 2019) reaches 50% completeness at F775W=26.13, or about i=25.83 from differences in matched object magnitudes.
-Similarly, completeness drops below 90% at VIS=23.80 from matching to Euclid Q1 (Euclid Collaboration et al. 2025) objects, equivalent to roughly i=23.5.
-The Euclid imaging is of comparable or shallower depth, so magnitude limits at lower completeness percentages than 90% are unreliable,
+Matching to the Hubble Legacy Field catalog (K. E. Whitaker et al. 2019; G. Illingworth et al. 2016) reaches 50% completeness at F775W = 26.13, or about i = 25.83 from differences in matched object magnitudes.
+Similarly, completeness drops below 90% at VIS = 23.80 from matching to Euclid Q1 (Euclid Collaboration et al. 2025) objects, equivalent to roughly i = 23.5.
+The Euclid imaging is of comparable or shallower depth, so magnitude limits at lower completeness percentages than 90% are unreliable, whereas the HST images cover too small and irregular of an area to accurately characterize 80-90% completeness limits.

-Figure 25.
-Completeness and incorrect classification fraction as a function of i-band CModel magnitude for DC2-based injected objects into a portion of the ECDFS field.
+Figure 24.
+Completeness as a function of i-band CModel magnitude for DC2-based injected objects into a portion of the ECDFS field.
 The "Incorrect Class" line shows the proportion of objects that are matched but classified incorrectly by their reference-band extendedness, i.e. stars with extendedness of 1 or galaxies with extendedness of 0 in the reference band.